nchatharoo/nchatharoo.github.io/_posts/2021-08-04-Concurrency.md

 }
 ```

- The code inside the block won't block the UI, since its executed in a Background thread.
+ The code inside the `{ }` won't block the UI, since its executed in a Background thread.

 Be aware calling *DispatchQueue.main.sync* can lead to **deadlock** (Main Queue waiting for itself), that's because the calling queue will wait until the work we dispatch in the block is finished.